House Democrats subpoena Trump's acting chief of staff in impeachment probe

 Published Thursday, November 7, 2019 10:43PM EST

-WASHINGTON -- House Democrats have subpoenaed acting White House Chief of Staff Mick Mulvaney in their impeachment probe, demanding his testimony Friday as they wrap up closed-door interviews and move into a public phase of the investigation.
+WASHINGTON -- Acting White House Chief of Staff Mick Mulvaney has stood up Democrats in their impeachment inquiry, skipping his 9 a.m. deposition as Democrats wrap up closed-door interviews and move into a public phase of the investigation.

-Despite the late-night subpoena, Mulvaney isn't expected to appear for the interview Democrats have scheduled.
+Democrats subpoenaed Mulvaney late Thursday as the White House signalled that he wouldn't appear.
 The White House instructed its officials not to comply with the investigation, which is looking at President Donald Trump's dealings with Ukraine.

 An official working on the inquiry said the House intelligence panel subpoenaed Mulvaney because other testimony indicated he "could shed additional light on the president's abuse of the power of his office for his personal gain."